aeternity/protocol/contracts/ring.md

 # Killing a contract

-There is no selfdestruct instruction in the aevm as in the Etherium Virtual Machine instead there is a disable transaction which the creator of a contract can issue.
+There is no selfdestruct instruction in the aevm as in the Ethereum Virtual Machine instead there is a disable transaction which the creator of a contract can issue.
 When a contract is disabled no new contract can call the old contract.